undrafted/edogawa/README.md

 # Edogawa

-Browser utility library to report uncaught errors of your app in the DOM with the help of exeption, event trails and user browser reports object.
-See an example of a report object below.
+Browser utility library to report uncaught errors in your app in the DOM.
+The library creates a Report object that contains the exception, event trails and the user browser.
+See an [example of a report object here](https://github.com/undrafted/edogawa#sample-report-object).

 ## Installation